Module 3

 Mapping your Protectors, Exiles, and Self to recognize burdens and practice “unblending” into compassionate leadership.

-Egoic Survival Strategies
+Self Survival Strategies

 Identifying common protective patterns—rigidity, avoidance, performance—and understanding their adaptive costs and the wounds they guard.

-Integrating the Tree of Life with IFS
+Integrating the Whole Brain with IFS

 Exploring the developmental and egoic sephirot (with a focus on Yesod’s relational dynamics) as a multidimensional map for parts work.